vineetbattula93/fse-assessment-1/README.md

 ## Technical Requirements
 - Use plain old Java, NO frameworks such as Spring, and NO ORM libraries.
-- Create a package structure using best practices for the model classes.
+- Create a package structure using best practices for the com.cognizant.assessment.model classes.
 - Demonstrate the use of Java functional programming style.
 (Use interfaces where it makes sense to do so.)
 - Use Gradle to build.
 - Write clean, modularized code.